Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

 ## Hyperparameters / Parameter choices and parameter dependence for the analysis
-The threshold parameter for identifying invariant slow manifolds was chosen such that it reflects the two distributions of speeds along the integrated trajectories.
+The threshold parameter for identifying invariant slow manifolds was chosen to reflect the bimodal distributions of speeds along the integrated trajectories.
-There is a bit of dependence of how many fixed points are identified on how many points on the invariant are sampled for the angular flow.
+The number of fixed points identified depends on the number of points on the invariant sampled for the angular flow.
 However, this will converge to a maximal number if the grid of initial points is increased.
-Because all networks have less than 50 fixed points, we believe that 1024 initial points are sufficient.
+Because all networks have less than 50 fixed points, we believe 1024 initial points are sufficient.
-In the supplementary document (FigR.1), we show that the identified invariant manifold accurately reflects the fast-slow separation expected for a normally hyperbolic system, thereby validating our method's legitimacy.
+The supplementary document (FigR.1) shows that the identified invariant manifold accurately reflects the fast-slow separation expected for a normally hyperbolic system, thereby validating our method's legitimacy.